 The modelled 1km x 1km "Raster Waterlevel Grid" reports a static water level of 49.24 mbgl14 for the area.
-It must be stated that large scale raster water level grids are not intended to define water level depths on small scale and therefore a hydrocensus was conducted to get an idea of the regional static groundwater level.
+It must be stated that large scale raster water level grids are not intended to define water level depths on small scale and therefore a hydrocensus was conducted to get an better understanding of the regional static groundwater levels.